Brexit gets real for drugmakers as regulator moves to Amsterdam

 It must relocate to Amsterdam by the end of March 2019, when Britain leaves the European Union.

-Rasi expects the organization to lose some 200 people, adding that internal survey predictions of 19 percent staff losses were based on “optimistic” assumptions.
+Rasi expects the organisation to lose some 200 people, adding that internal survey predictions of 19 percent staff losses were based on “optimistic” assumptions.

 Maintaining timely approvals for new drugs is crucial for pharmaceutical and biotechnology companies, which have dozens of experimental medicines due to be assessed by the EU regulator in the next couple of years.

-They include new drugs for cancer, multiple sclerosis and rheumatoid arthritis from big drugmakers like Novartis, AstraZeneca and AbbVie, as well as pioneering gene therapies for inherited diseases from smaller firms.
+They include new drugs for cancer, multiple sclerosis and rheumatoid arthritis from big drugmakers like Novartis (NOVN.S), AstraZeneca (AZN.L) and AbbVie (ABBV.N), as well as pioneering gene therapies for inherited diseases from smaller firms.

-What is more, the EMA faces extra work processing the market authorizations that companies need to sell prescription drugs in the EU - a task that is set to increase dramatically as firms rush to transfer UK product licenses to EU-based entities to comply with post-Brexit rules.
+What is more, the EMA faces extra work processing the market authorisations that companies need to sell prescription drugs in the EU - a task that is set to increase dramatically as firms rush to transfer UK product licences to EU-based entities to comply with post-Brexit rules.

 “All the companies are working to do all the transfers at the same time, so the regulatory system is going to have a difficult time coping in the 16 months left before Brexit,” Nathalie Moll, director general of European Federation of Pharmaceutical Industries and Associations, told Reuters.